Adamastor: a New Low Latency and Scalable Decentralized Anonymous Payment System: Definition of Adamastor

-\textbf{Blockchain.} A Delegated RingCT protocol operates on top of a blockchain $B$, which is a publicly accessible and append-only database.
-At any given time $t$, all users have access to $B_t$, which is a sequence of transactions.
-If $t < t'$, state of $B_t$ is anterior to the state of $B_{t'}$.
+\textbf{Ledger.} The Adamastor protocol operates on top of a ledger $L$, which is a publicly accessible and append-only database.
+At any given time $t$, all users have access to $L_t$, which is a sequence of transactions.
+If $t < t'$, state of $L_t$ is anterior to the state of $L_{t'}$.

-\textbf{Public parameters.} A trusted party generates the public parameters $pp$, which are used by the protocol's algorithms.
-These include the group in which the algorithms perform operations, generators of the group, cryptographic hash functions and parameters regarding transactions, namely:
+\textbf{Public parameters.} These include the group in which the algorithms perform operations, generators of the group, cryptographic hash functions and parameters regarding transactions, namely:

-\begin{itemize} \item $V$, which specifies the maximum possible number of coins that the protocol can handle.
-Any balance and transfer must lie in the integer interval $V = [0, v\textsubscript{max}]$.
+\begin{itemize} \item $a$, which specifies the maximum possible number of coins that the protocol can handle.
+Any balance and transfer must lie in the integer interval $a = [0, a\textsubscript{max}]$.

-\item $N$, the maximum size of the ring used in a delegated ring confidential transaction {\cmss{DRingCTx}}, i.e., the maximum number of input accounts.